-16.1 Is the resident responsible for arranging any insurance cover?
-If yes, the resident is responsible for these insurance policies:

-⊠ Yes □ No

-If yes, the resident is responsible for these insurance policies:

-- contents of the accommodation unit (excluding fixtures and fittings owned by the Operator); and - any vehicle or boat owned by the resident and stored in the Village.
+16.1 Is the resident responsible for arranging any ⊠ Yes □ No insurance cover?
+If yes, the resident is responsible for these insurance policies: If yes, the resident is responsible for these insurance policies: contents of the accommodation unit (excluding fixtures and fittings owned by the Operator); and any vehicle or boat owned by the resident and stored in the Village.

 Part 17 - Living in the village Trial or settling in period in the village 17.1 Does the village offer prospective residents a trial period or a settling in period in the village?
-Pets 17.2 Are residents allowed to keep pets?
-If yes: specify any restrictions or conditions on pet ownership Visitors 17.3 Are there restrictions on visitors staying with residents or visiting?
-If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager) Village by-laws and villating the village have village by-laws?
-Residents must notify the operator if they intend for a visitor to stay with them in the Village and must obtain the Operator's consent if this is for an extended duration (in accordance with the Village Rules).
-Resident's intending for a visitor to stay in their unit must observe the Visitor Policy for the Village (as outlined in the Village Rules).
-A copy of the Visitor Policy is available for review upon request.
-Ige rules Yes No By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
-Note: See notice at end of document regarding inspection of village by-laws 17.5 Does the operator have other rules for the village.
-Resident input 17.6 Does the village have a residents committee established under the Retirement Villages Act 1999?
-By law, residents are entitled to elect and form a residents committee to deal with the operator on behalf of residents about the day-to-day running of the village and any complaints or proposals raised by residents.
+Yes 🖾 No Pets 17.2 Are residents allowed to keep pets?
+If yes: specify any restrictions or conditions on pet ownership Yes No Resident's intending to house a pet must apply for the Operator's consent and must observe the Pet Policy for the Village (as outlined in the Village Rules).
+A copy of the Pet Policy is available for review upon request.
+Visitors 17.3 Are there restrictions on visitors staying with residents or visiting?
+If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager) Village by-laws and villa 17.4 Does the village have village by-laws?
+Yes No By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
+Note: See notice at end of document regarding inspection of village by-laws 17.5 Does the operator have other rules for the village. ☐ Yes ⊠ No If yes: Rules may be made available on request Resident input 17.6 Does the village have a residents committee established under the Retirement Villages Act 1999? ☐ Yes ⊠ No By law, residents are entitled to elect and form a residents committee to deal with the operator on behalf of residents about the day-to-day running of the village and any complaints or proposals raised by residents.
 You may like to ask the village manager about an opportunity to talk with members of the resident committee about living in this village.